ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *onHighContrastChanged*

-This event is triggered whenever the high contrast setting is changed.
-High contrast mode enhances the visibility of text and interface elements by increasing the contrast between foreground and background colors, making it easier for users with visual impairments to navigate and interact with the application.
-The event notifies whether high contrast mode has been enabled or disabled, ensuring the app can adapt its display settings accordingly.
+This event is triggered whenever the High Contrast mode setting is changed.
+High Contrast mode is a visual accessibility feature designed to improve readability and visibility for users with visual impairments by increasing the contrast between text and background elements.
+When this setting is enabled or disabled, the event notifies the system or application to adapt its interface accordingly.

 ### Related Functions
-[setHighContrast](#setHighContrast) : This function allows users to enable or disable high contrast mode.
-When the setting is changed using this function, the `onHighContrastChanged` event is triggered to reflect the updated state.
+[setHighContrast](#setHighContrast) : This function allows users to enable or disable High Contrast mode, which directly triggers the `onHighContrastChanged` event.

-[getHighContrast](#getHighContrast) : This function retrieves the current high contrast setting.
-If the setting is modified, the `onHighContrastChanged` event is triggered to notify the change.
+[getHighContrast](#getHighContrast) : This function retrieves the current state of High Contrast mode.
+Changes detected through this function can also trigger the `onHighContrastChanged` event.

 ### Parameters